mstubner/CBE3300B-Project/README.md

 - Validate the full system against a commercial glucometer reference on matched samples
 - Investigate miniaturization and PCB integration of the analog front end
 - Assess regulatory pathway for any future clinical or community deployment

 ---

+## All Calibration Data

+Below is all of our calibration data taken over the semester!

+---